jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 jupyter lab
 ```

-Your browser JupyterLab should appear momentarily in your default web browser.
+JupyterLab should appear momentarily in your default web browser.
 Open the JavaScript console in the JupyterLab tab by following the instructions for your browser:

 * [Accessing the DevTools in Google Chrome](https://developer.chrome.com/devtools#access)
 * [Opening the Web Console in Firefox](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console)